Dashboard Member settings

 • by hand, by posting the Notice into the mailbox of the rented property.
 This can give you the security of knowing when the Notice gets to the tenant and removes the risk of the Notice getting lost or delayed in the post

-Always make sure to send your Rent Increase Notice early enough to give the tenant enough notice of their rent increase
+Always make sure to send your Rent Increase Notice early enough to give the tenant enough notice of their rent increase.
+For a rent increase to be valid:

 A copy of your Rent Increase Notice will be stored automatically in your Rocket Lawyer account ‘Dashboard’.